 Heat the olive oil in a large, heavy pot or a large, deep skillet over medium heat.
 When the oil is hot, but nowhere near smoking, add the onions.
 Cook them for 3 minutes, stirring frequently.

 Next, add the garlic and cook for 1 minute, stirring frequently.

 Add the sausage to the pot and raise the heat to medium-high.
 Cook for 5-6 minutes until the sausage is browned.
 Stir frequently, while breaking up any large sausage pieces using a wooden spoon or a spatula.

-Add the chopped tomatoes and pasta sauce to the pot and stir well.
+Add the diced tomatoes and pasta sauce to the pot and stir well.
 Bring the sauce to a simmer, lower the heat to medium-low and cover.

 Cook the sauce for 40-45 minutes to let it thicken and allow the flavors to come together.
 Stir the sausage tomato sauce occasionally, especially as it starts thickening.
 Keep it at a simmer, if it starts boiling too vigorously lower the heat a bit.

 While the sauce cooks, start the pasta.
 Cook the ziti to package directions for al-dente.
 Drain the ziti well and set aside.